lgbaixauli/mastoquote/README.md

 3. Run `pip install -r requirements.txt` to install needed libraries.

+4. Choose the keyword an modify the `quote.py` file.

-4. Run `python3 quote.py` manually once to bot setup and get its access token to Mastodon instance.
+5. Run `python3 quote.py` manually once to bot setup and get its access token to Mastodon instance.

-5. Use your favourite scheduling method to set `quote.sh` to run every minute.
+6. Use your favourite scheduling method to set `quote.sh` to run every minute.
 For example, add  `* * * * * /home/user_name/mastoquote/quote.sh 2>&1 | /usr/bin/logger -t MASTOSTATUS` in
    `crontab -e`.
 The system and error log will be in `/var/log/syslog`.
    Don't forgot the execution privilegies `chmod +x quote.sh`.